Secure Your Computer

 At Carnegie Mellon, we strive to provide a safe and secure computing environment for the campus community and recommend that you follow safe computing practices.

-- Run ISO Patch Check.
+- Run QUALYS Browser Check regularly.
 This tool will walk you through updating any browser-related applications; and will help protect your computer from those actively exploiting security flaws through the web.

 - Routinely change your Andrew account password and security questions.